cablelabs/micronets-pi/README.md

 - To 'un-onboard', click the black recessed reset button on the side of the device.
 	- Green LED should flash rapidly for a second, then remain off.
 Certs and wpa_supplicant have been reset
 - The recessed black slide switch on the side of the device is the mode switch.
-	- When active, a new device key/UID is generated each time.
-Otherwise the key/UID is reused.
-	- TODO: Indicator on display
+	- Up position (towards display) is DPP mode, down is clinic mode.
-- Power off the unit by momentarily pressing the RED button.
+- Power off the unit by press/holding the RED button for 5 seconds.
 This does an orderly shutdown of the Raspberry Pi so that the SD card does not become corrupted.
 - Lock the device off by sliding the red switch on the side down (away from the display).
-- To cycle the wifi connection and restart the python script, press the green and red buttons at the same time (press green first, and release red last).
+- To cycle the wifi connection and restart the python script, momentarily press the red button.
 This is way faster than powering off/on the device.
+- A screensaver activates after 1 minute of inactivity (we were getting burn-in on the OLED displays).
+Pressing either the GREEN or RED button deactivates the screensaver.
+- Messages on the screen are cleared after 30 seconds.

 ## Troubleshooting
 Log file: `/tmp/protomed.log`

 ### Default Network
 There should always be the following files present for the default (clinic) network in `/etc/micronets/networks/default`:
- - network.config
-If the default network uses WPA Enterprise certificates, there should also be certs etc in this folder.
+ - network.config (this should have entries for one or more "clinic" SSID, currently "visitors" and "micronets-hs") If the default network uses WPA Enterprise certificates, there should also be certs etc in this folder.

 ### Onboarded Device